bm3719/commercial_angler/README.md

 files to a web-based CGI script, and maybe a rewrite in a different language.

 For those who can't figure it out: Yes, this isn't a serious game.
-It was just tossed together in a couple days to refresh my C# memory prior to a job search.
+It was just tossed together in a couple days to refresh my C# memory prior to a starting a new job.
 I'll try to turn it into something actually fun someday, maybe.

 Credits
 =======